SchiefLab/G001/README.md

 2. The output of the processed are found in the [processed flow](data/flow/processed_flow/) directory.

+3. The output of the processed flow needs to be collated from both trial sites into one [collated flow](data/flow/collated_flow/) directory.

-3. The FASTQ files from Sanger sequencing are found in the [fastq](data/sequence/fastq) directory.
+4. The FASTQ files from Sanger sequencing are found in the [fastq](data/sequence/fastq) directory.

-4. The annotated,filtered and paired antibody sequences are found in the [sequences/](data/figures/sequences/) directory and may be download with this [link](https://github.com/SchiefLab/G001/raw/main/data/figures/sequences/unblinded_sequences.csv.gz)
+5. The annotated,filtered and paired antibody sequences are found in the [sequences/](data/figures/sequences/) directory and may be download with this [link](https://github.com/SchiefLab/G001/raw/main/data/figures/sequences/unblinded_sequences.csv.gz)

-5. A merged summary file with all frequencies in this study can be found in the [flow_summary](data/figures/flow_summary) directory and may be download with this [link](https://github.com/SchiefLab/G001/raw/main/data/figures/flow_summary/flow_and_sequences.csv.gz)
+6. A merged summary file with all frequencies in this study can be found in the [flow_summary](data/figures/flow_summary) directory and may be download with this [link](https://github.com/SchiefLab/G001/raw/main/data/figures/flow_summary/flow_and_sequences.csv.gz)

 # Pipeline

 ## Installation Pre-requisites

 While not necessary, we highly recommend using the [conda](https://docs.conda.io/en/latest/) open-source package and environment manager.
 This allows you to make an environment with both Python and R dependencies.
-For the purposes of this repository, only minimal installer for anaconda is necessary.
+For the purposes of this repository, only minimal installer for anaconda is necessary (Miniconda).

 <ins>Miniconda installers</ins>